Missoula River Ambassador Program

 Become a Volunteer Missoula River Ambassador

 Volunteer Ambassadors receive training in public interactions and communication, data collection, and stewardship efforts.
 Volunteers contribute about six hours per month as part of the River Ambassador team.
 Volunteer Ambassadors may complete their shifts from the water, at our access points, or at fun summertime events in our community.
-If you are interested in being a volunteer River Ambassador, please contact McKenna Flannigan at mckenna@clarkfork.org.
+If you are interested in being a volunteer River Ambassador, please contact McKenna Flannigan at mckenna@clarkfork.org or sign up below.

 The River Ambassador Program is a collaborative initiative between the Clark Fork Coalition (CFC), the City of Missoula, Missoula County, the Missoula Conservation District, Montana Fish, Wildlife & Parks, and ASUM Transportation.
 Together, the Missoula River Ambassadors and their partners work toward a shared community vision: a bright future for our rivers and streams, in which they remain healthy, resilient, and safeguarded for years to come.